product-os/deploynaut/README.md

 Deployments are auto-approved if:

-- They originate from a previously approved commit SHA (including pull request merges).
+- They triggered by a previously approved commit SHA (including pull request merges).
 - They are initiated by an allowlisted user (e.g., Renovate) who is:
-  - The deployment creator.
+  - The author of the commit that triggered the deployment.
   - Listed in the `BYPASS_USERS` IDs.

 #### Manual Approval Process